 Setting Lunch Boxes

-It is much easier to make lunch boxes in the evening.
+It is much easier to get of the comfortable recliner and make lunch boxes in the evening.
 Right now, I am only preparing lunch boxes for my youngest and 14-year-old son.
 My eldest daughter buys her lunch at school.
 Every night, I place all homemade savory treats in a container, portion out seed mix, crackers, and yogurt.
 After packing these items, I allow my children to do the selection in the fridge the following morning.

 Checking the Clean and Available Uniforms